Catherine Zeta-Jones Opens Up About Sexual Misconduct Claims Against Michael Douglas, Says She Was Devastated

 Like many others, Catherine Zeta-Jones recently found herself at the center of a sexual assault scandal.

-In an interview with the Hollywood Reporter, Catherine’s husband, Michael Douglas, had sexual assault allegations against him.
+Reported on by the Hollywood Reporter, allegations of sexual assault against Catherine’s husband, Michael Douglas, surfaced.
 The publication shared that a very well-known journalist and author named Susan Braudy claimed that she was sexually harassed by Douglas in the ’80s.
-Not only did Braudy claim that Douglas used “near-constant profane and sexually charged dialogue” but she also claimed that he masturbated in front of her during a one on one meeting at his apartment.
+Not only did Braudy claim that Douglas used “near-constant profane and sexually charged dialogue,” but she also claimed that he masturbated in front of her during a one-on-one meeting at his apartment.

 Douglas has denied many of the allegations, saying that not everything he was accused of was true.